Keep Warm and Ride Your Motorcycle Longer In Cold Weather

 Make sure that as little skin is exposed to the elements as possible, and take care to cover the gaps in your attire at the wrists, necks, and ankles.

-Gauntlet style winter motorcycle gloves can help prevent wind from getting into your jacket at the wrists, while motorcycle glove liners can be used if and when appropriate.
+- Gauntlet gloves -- winter motorcycle gloves with a generous gauntlet -- can help prevent wind from getting into your jacket at the wrists.

-Neck wraps: can thwart the cold from getting into your jacket and helmet and are generally small and can fit into a jacket pocket if the ride turns warm.
+Neck wraps: to thwart the cold from getting into your jacket and helmet and are generally small and can fit into a jacket pocket if the ride turns warm.

 Socks: A double pair of socks and/or chaps can stop wind from penetrating your jeans and are easily removed when you reach your destination.

-What's your favorite riding tip for keeping warm when temperatures drop?
+What's your favorite riding tip for keeping warm and safe when temperatures drop?

 P.S.
-We make over 70 styles of gloves, many for winter riding, and some with free shipping.
-To learn more about our winter motorcycle glove styles, visit a local dealer or our online store:
+We make over 70 glove styles, many for winter riding, some with free shipping.
+Check them out: read a review, visit a local dealer or our online store!